Beethoven. Brahms

 The concert will be performed by Sir Stephen Hough, a renowned pianist with a remarkable concert career, discography and composing history.
 His complete recordings of Beethoven’s piano concertos have been critically acclaimed.

 The Gramophone magazine paid a tribute to the quality of Stephen Hough’s interpretation of Piano Concerto No. 3, which may serve as a promotion of the concert tonight.
+The uniqueness of this performance will be highlighted by the fact that the original second movement of Beethoven’s Piano Concerto No. 3 will be replaced by Hough’s own version entitled Con gran espressione.
+This new version was first published in 2025 in London, and in our interpretation it will receive its Czech premiere.

 The second half of the evening will feature Brahms’s Symphony No. 2 in D major under the baton of Emmanuel Villaume.
 Brahms felt so indebted to Beethoven’s legacy that it paralyzed him: he had been writing his First Symphony for years.
 By contrast, his Second Symphony was created in just a year.